klaramozna/PSEMolDyn_GroupD/worksheet4/report/README.md

 * We support also this new routine through the XML input.
 The gravity factor is intialized with 0 so that this force has no effect if the user does not specify it.
 The user can overwrite this value with the XML input.
 The syntax is the following ``` <gravity> gravity factor value </gravity> ```

 ### Mixing rules: ###
 * We created a new class ```MixingRuleLennardJones``` that is used when multiple types of liquids interact with each other.
 We extended ```SphereGenerator``` and ```CuboidGenerator``` with the ability to optionally set the sigma and epsilon parameters of the liquids.
-Those values also have default values (1.0 for both) in order for the classes to be compatible with the rest of the project.
+Those parameters also have default values (1.0 for both) in order for the classes to be compatible with the rest of the project.

 ## Task 3 “Simulation of a falling drop - Liquid” ##
 ### Checkpointing ###